-As at 31 December 2021, there remained the 3.0% p.a. coupon guaranteed convertible bonds issued in December 2019 and maturing in December 2025 with an outstanding principal of US\$175.0 million.
-The bonds are convertible into ordinary shares of the Company at a current conversion price of HK\$2.24 per share.
+As at 31 December 2022, there remained the Bonds with an outstanding principal amount of US\$34,110,000.
+The Bonds are convertible into ordinary shares of the Company at a current conversion price of HK\$1.63 per share.